-Finance costs increased by 48%, or EUR 2.104 million, to EUR 6.482 million in 2021 as compared to EUR 4.378 million in the prior year.
-The increases were a result of increased interest payments due to the additional fixed rate corporate bonds issued during 2020.
+Finance costs increased by 15%, or EUR 0.995 million, to EUR 7.477 million in 2022 as compared to EUR 6.482 million in the prior year.
+The increases were a result of increased interest payments due to the additional fixed rate corporate bonds issued during 2021.
 See "- Liquidity and Capital Resources - Interest bearing loans and borrowings".

-Loss for the year ended 31 December 2021
+Loss for the year ended 31 December 2022

-Loss for the year ended 31 December 2021 increased by 98%, or EUR 12.198 million, to negative EUR 24.599 million in 2021 as compared to negative EUR 12.401 million in the prior year.
-The result was mainly related to the non-cash expense for share options awarded to staff and to higher finance costs related to the debt raised in 2020, as well as to the growing operating expenses resulting from the expansion of Fastned's organization.
-Additionally, the loss for the year ended 31 December 2021 was also affected by COVID-19 lock-down measures which reduced traffic volumes, thus affecting Fastned's revenues.
+Loss decreased by 10%, or EUR 2.397 million, to negative EUR 22.202 million in 2022 as compared to negative EUR 24.599 million in the prior year.
+The result was mainly related to the non-cash expense for share options awarded to staff and to higher finance costs related to the debt raised in 2022, as well as to the growing operating expenses resulting from the expansion of Fastned's organization.

-Segmental analysis for the year ended 31 December 2021 and 2020
+Segmental analysis for the year ended 31 December 2022 and 2021